Production of high-spin $\omega_J/\rho_J$ ($J=2,3,4,5$) mesons in $\pi^{-}p$ reactions: INTRODUCTION

 Over the past several decades, accelerator experiments have played an increasingly important role in exploring new phenomena in particle physics.
 However, when examining the status of light hadrons compiled by the Particle Data Group (PDG)~\cite{ParticleDataGroup:2024cfk}, it should be noted that the establishment of the light-hadron spectrum owes largely to meson-beam experiments (see review~\cite{WANG:2025fmh}).
 This historical fact underscores the continued relevance of $\pi p$ and $K p$ scattering studies today, even in the era of running experiments such as BESIII, Belle II, and LHCb.
 Building upon this perspective, numerous theoretical studies in recent years have focused on light hadrons produced in $\pi p$ and $Kp$ reactions \cite{Hou:2024ncf,Wang:2024qnk,Wang:2023lia,Wang:2022sib,Wang:2019uwk,Wang:2018mjz,Guo:2025ibo}.
 These investigations provide crucial information for elucidating the spectroscopy of such states, underscoring the importance of establishing and understanding these hadrons.

-A particularly interesting subset of the light-hadron family comprises mesons with high spin, such as the $\rho_J$ and $\omega_J$ states ($J=3,4,5$).
+A particularly interesting subset of the light-hadron family is that of high-spin mesons, such as the $\rho_J$ and $\omega_J$ states with $J=2,3,4,5$.
 Their systematics can be summarized, as shown in Fig. \ref{regge}.
 However, precisely because of their high spin, detailed theoretical studies of these states remain relatively scarce \cite{Anisovich:2000kxa,He:2013ttg,Bai:2025knk,Li:2022khh,Wang:2022xxi,Pang:2015eha}.
 Their production dynamics are thus poorly understood, making them a pertinent target for investigation.

 Meson-beam experiments are uniquely suited for this task.
 They offer a powerful tool for discovering and studying light hadrons, as evidenced by the numerous states observed in reactions like $\pi^- p$ scattering \cite{WANG:2025fmh}.
 Operating across a broad range of center-of-mass energies (from a few hundred MeV to several GeV), they probe hadrons with varying spins.
 The characteristically forward-peaked angular distributions in these processes further illuminate the underlying production mechanisms.
 These features make meson-beam facilities ideal for searching not only for the high-spin $\omega$ and $\rho$ states but also for other missing hadrons, keeping them indispensable in the ongoing effort to complete the hadron spectrum.